sagemathinc/cowasm/packages/jpython/README.md

 # JPython

-## A Python implementation in Javascript for use by JSage
+## A Python implementation in Javascript for use by WAPython

-**History:** This is **built from RapydScript-ng** that I'm playing around withmodifying for use by the sagejs project.
-Seehttps://github.com/kovidgoyal/rapydscript-ng for some helpful documentation.
+**History:** This is **built from RapydScript-ng** that I'm playing around with modifying for use by the wapython project.
+See https://github.com/kovidgoyal/rapydscript-ng for some helpful documentation.

 Some goals:

-- Very lightweight: this should build from source in a few seconds, rather than **a few hours** like pypy.
-The architecture of jpython is similar to pypy on some level -- there is a JIT (coming from Javascript), and JPython is an implementation of "the Python language" in Python.
+- **Very lightweight:** this should build from source in a few seconds, rather than **a few hours** like pypy.
+The architecture of jpython is similar to pypy on some level \-\- there is a JIT \(coming from Javascript\), and JPython is an implementation of "the Python language" in Python.
 I put that in quotes since we are definitely not going to implement something 100% compatible with Python.

-- Math friendly: create something that feels [similar to Sage with its preparser](https://doc.sagemath.org/html/en/reference/repl/sage/repl/preparse.html), i.e., support ^ for exponent, [a..b] for making range(a,b+1), and arbitrary precision integer and floating point numerical literals.
+- **Math friendly:** create something that feels [similar to Sage with its preparser](https://doc.sagemath.org/html/en/reference/repl/sage/repl/preparse.html), i.e., support ^ for exponent, \[a..b\] for making range\(a,b\+1\), and arbitrary precision integer and floating point numerical literals.
 However, instead of an adhoc preparser, we built this extra functionality into the language parser/AST/generator itself, i.e., we do it properly.
-Also, each sage-like piece of functionality can be enabled via an explicit import from `__python__`, similar to how official Python enables new functionality via imports.
+Also, each sage\-like piece of functionality can be enabled via an explicit import from `__python__`, similar to how official Python enables new functionality via imports.

-- The main **purpose** of JPython is as an interactive REPL, Jupyter kernel (eventually), and language for writing small scripts and projects.
-It's probably (?) not meant to be the implementation language for _low_ _level_ parts of JSage, though maybe it will be for high level things (not sure).
-First and foremost, this provides a way to _use_ JSage on a random computer or in a web browser, which is much more lightweight than running Python itself via WASM.
-Having a language other than Javascript is necessary because Javascript is an _absolutely terrible language_ for interactive mathematics computations, e.g., it doesn't have operator overloading, and only has single inheritance.
+- The main **purpose** of JPython is as an interactive REPL, Jupyter kernel \(eventually\), and language for writing small scripts and projects.
+Having a language other than Javascript is necessary because Javascript is an _not the best language_ for interactive mathematics computations, e.g., it doesn't have operator overloading, and only has single inheritance.
 I love Javascript, but only for what Javascript is good for.

-- Since JPython will be used for mathematical computations, speed is very important.
+- Since JPython will be used for mathematical computations, **speed is important**.

 ## Benchmarks